The minimally extended Varying Speed of Light (meVSL)

 Thus, the decoupling epoch is determined by using Eqs.~\eqref{H2mp} and \eqref{GammaThomson}

-Recombination is the process by which neutral hydrogen is formed via a combination of protons and electrons.
-Decoupling is generally referred to be the epoch when photons stop interacting with free electrons.
-In this case, their mean free path becomes larger than the Hubble radius and we are able to detect them as CMB coming from the last scattering surface at the present epoch.
-We can estimate the deviation of the decoupling epoch in meVSL compared to GR.
-For this purpose, we assume that the Universe is dominated by the radiation at that epoch, then the Hubble parameter at that epoch is given by $H_{\Tde} = H_{0} (1 +z_{\Tde})^{2 - b/4}$ where $z_{\Tde}$ is the redshift at the decoupling epoch.
+Recombination is the process by which neutral hydrogen is formed through a combination of protons and electrons.
+Generally speaking, decoupling is the epoch at which photons cease interacting with unbound electrons.
+In this case, their mean free path becomes larger than the Hubble radius and we can detect them as CMB coming from the last scattering surface at the present epoch.
+We can estimate the deviation of the decoupling epoch in the meVSL model compared to GR.
+For this purpose, we assume that the Universe is dominated by radiation at that epoch.
+Then the Hubble parameter at that epoch is given by $H_{\Tde} = H_{0} (1 +z_{\Tde})^{2 - b/4}$ where $z_{\Tde}$ is the redshift at the decoupling epoch.
 Also, if we assume that the Universe is fully ionized at this epoch $n_{\Te}(z_{\Tde}) = X_{\Te} n_{\Tb}(z_{\Tde}) = X_{\Te} n_{\Tb 0} (1+z_{\Tde})^3$ where $X_{\Te}$ is the free electron fraction.
 Then the decoupling epoch defined to be $\Gamma_{\TT}(z_{\Tde}) = H(z_{\Tde})$ is estimated by